camptocamp/c2cgeoportal/doc/integrator/fulltext_search.rst

        to_tsvector('french', 'text to search', ' ', 'g'))
     );

-Where ``Layer group`` is the name of the layer group that should be activated, ``text to display`` is the text that is displayed in the results, ``test to search`` is the text that we search for, ``french`` is the language used.
+Where the point geometry contains the coordinates to zoom to, ``Group`` will be used a group header in the search result display, is the name of the layer group that should be activated, ``test to search`` is the text that we search for, ``french`` is the language used.

+The search group header (in the database, ``layer_name``) must always be provided for the result to appear in the search results.

+After inserting new group headers, you should invalidate the server cache for the new group headers to be taken into account.

 Here is another example where rows from a ``SELECT`` are inserted: